2

 While you are using ISO+™, the transmission of data between your device and our servers is protected using 256-bit TLS encryption.

-ISO+™ uses Digital Ocean servers located in Australia, in data centres that are SOC 1, SOC 2 and ISO 27001 certified.
+ISO+™ uses Digital Ocean servers located in Australia, in data centres that are SOC 1 Type II, SOC 2 Type II and ISO 27001 certified.

 We also regularly install security updates and patches to keep servers up to date.

-ISO+™ also uses industry-leading Amazon Web Services (AWS) hosting infrastructure.
+ISO+™ also uses industry-leading Amazon Web Services (AWS) hosting infrastructure, which is Information Security Registered Assessors Program (IRAP) compliant, as the Security Standards in Australia.

 Backup